AdMFirst/FarewellMyBeloved/README.md

 1. Navigate to the home page
 2. Click "Create Memorial Page"
 3. Fill in the person's name and description
-4. Upload a portrait image (optional)
+4. Upload a portrait image (or use an existing image url)
-5. Upload a background image (optional)
+5. Upload a background image (or use an existing image url)
 6. Submit the form
 7. Share the unique URL with others